 |Rev. Morris Brown.
 [Image shows a formal drawn or engraved portrait of a formally dressed balding Black man resembling Benjamin Franklin].
 Image Credit: The Library Company of Philadelphia via PBS|

 As free Black people gained a foothold in these various areas of society, White resentment turned to panic.
 Though free Black people were legally "denizens," not "citizens" Charleston's free Black codes were not as strict as in other states, attracting free Black immigrants from across the South.
-An 1800 law required only that a slave be able to support him/herself to be eligible for freedom (though I'm unsure how this worked in practise).
-But in 1820 a bill was passed that prohibited manumission (freeing of slaves) except by legislative decree (i.e. owners couldn't free slaves without the assembly's approval); out-of-state free Black people were prohibited from immigrating on punishment of enslavement; and the crossing of state lines by free Black people was curtailed.
+An 1800 law required only that a slave be able to support him/herself to be eligible for freedom (though I'm unsure how this worked in practice).
+But in 1820 a bill was passed that prohibited manumission (freeing of slaves) except by legislative decree (i.e. owners couldn't free slaves without the assembly's approval).
+Out-of-state free Black people were prohibited from immigrating on punishment of enslavement, and the crossing of state lines by free Black people was curtailed.

 Fearful White people found an enemy in the Bethel Circuit.
 A law was passed forbidding any assembly or "mental instruction" of Black people, free or enslaved, without a White person present to supervise.
 In 1817, 469 Black people were arrested for "disorderly conduct" in one AME church, and in 1818 140 members of Vesey's church, including Rev. Brown and other ministers, were arrested for violating the supervision law.
 Authorities shut down his Hampstead church again in 1820.
 Vesey, long struggling with White brutality toward his community, was livid.

-Though details are scant, over his years in Charlston Vesey had had several children with more than one wife, all of them enslaved.
+Though details are scant, over his years in Charleston Vesey had had several children with more than one wife, all of them enslaved.
+According to a NY Times article he attempted to purchase his wife from her "owner" at the time he won the lottery and purchased his own freedom, but the owner refused to sell.
 Following the harassment of his church, witnesses later alleged, Vesey said he wanted to "see them free."
 They alleged that starting December 1821 Vesey began planning the largest slave uprising in US history, which would take place Bastille Day (July 14) 1822.